61 miles - Holtville, CA; Cycling on Interstate 8; USA and Mexico Border Fence; Arizona State Line - February 12, 2017

 By the way, perhaps I should have called Cal Trans days or weeks ahead of time to verify this shuttle offer, but I didn't.

 Maybe deep down, I didn't want a shuttle helping us anyway.
 That's cheating!
-I wanted to ride every foot of this route.
+I wanted to ride every mile of this route.

 I was looking at those empty westbound lanes... and John was too... and then John, being the courageous and adventuresome guy he is said,